esseks/monicelli/README.md

 A good way to learn on the field is comparing the resulting C++ with the input.
 Well, mostly with the beautified version of the input, `*.beauty.mc`.

-The compiler reads from standard input and print result to standard output.
+The typical command line would be:

-    $ ./mcc < examples/primes.mc > primes.cpp
+    $ ./mcc --c++ examples/primes.mc
     $ c++ primes.cpp -o primes
     $ ./primes